Discover the types of health insurance plans available under Obamacare.

 Catastrophic plans are ACA-compliant health insurance plans primarily intended for people under age 30, and they cannot be purchased with a subsidy.
 Those who buy a catastrophic plan will not have to pay tax penalties for being uninsured, if they meet certain hardship exemptions, but their plans only provide the bare minimum benefits allowed under the law.

-Cost of Catastrophic plans purchased through eHealth during the 2015 open enrollment period:
+Cost of Catastrophic plans purchased through eHealth for the 2017 open enrollment period:

 Many consumers want benefits beyond what’s provided in a major medical health insurance plan.
 Benefits like life, dental, vision, critical illness, and accident insurance are a popular part of benefits packages offered by employers and are available for individuals on private exchanges.
 Some government exchanges may offer some of these products as well.